bigfont/DeployWebApp2Azure/README.md

 # Overview

-Use Visual Studio, Git, and Azure Web Apps to quickly test out development scenarios or do continiuous integration over the long term.
+Use Visual Studio, Git, and Azure Web Apps to quickly test out development scenarios or do continuous integration over the long term.
 This talk will cover:

 * NuGet in Visual Studio to keep assemblies out of version control
 * Git to commit locally and then push to a remote (in the demo, we'll use GitHub)